keithalewis/lac/README.md

 (`'\'`) get included in the token.

 The block token does not include the beginning and ending brace characters.

+If a token starts with a less than character (`<`) the following characters up to the next white space are a key in the dictionary.

 ## Types